 Babies have been in fluid in the womb for nine months so are comfortable in the water almost from the minute they are born as long as they feel safe.
-We have worked with the British Association of Paediatricians to develop this guidance on the best way to introduce your baby to swimming.
+The ASA have worked with the British Association of Paediatricians to develop the guidance on the best way to introduce your baby to swimming.

 Fun at bathtime

 You can use bath time as a way to get used to the water.
 Keep bath time short, reassure your baby by smiling, talking to them and maintaining eye contact.